Akshat-Shu/KDAG-Intra-Hackathon-2025/README.md

 - **What We Tried:**
   - Made a custom PyTorch Dataset that returns both image and tabular features.
-  - Built a hybrid model: EfficientNet or ViT for images, MLP for tabular, then concatenate and classify.
+  - Built a hybrid model: ViT for images, MLP for tabular, then concatenate and classify.

 - **How It Went:**
   - Still stuck at ~60% accuracy.
 Combining both types of data didn’t really help.